 - Where to Use: Walls and trim

 We tapped a few designers to figure out the best taupe paint colors for your walls.
 After these tips, any loyal white paint user may just be a convert.

 Farrow & Ball Stony Ground

-According to interior designer Ginny Macdonald, taupes can be a hard color to nail down.
+According to interior designer Ginny Macdonald, taupe can be a hard color to nail down.
 While some run red-ish, others have the tendency to turn out murky.
 But fear not, she’s found a happy medium: Stony Ground by Farrow & Ball, a classic neutral smack in the middle.
-“Used in the right way a taupe can really elevate a space and add a warm depth of sophistication,” says Macdonald.
+“Used in the right way, a taupe can really elevate a space and add a warm depth of sophistication,” says Macdonald.

 Benjamin Moore Vintage Taupe

-Taupes are having “a bit of a moment,” Jennifer Wallenstein of September Workshop tells us, as we begin to opt for warmer tones over cool.
+Taupes are having “a bit of a moment,” Jennifer Vaquero of September Workshop tells us, as we begin to opt for warmer tones over cool.
 One to look out for is Vintage Taupe by Benjamin Moore, which plays nicely with just about any accent color.

 Farrow & Ball Elephant's Breath

 Emma Beryl swears by Farrow & Ball’s Elephant Breath.
-“It brings a rich sense of warmth to a space, but its gray undertones feel totally new and fresh,” she says.
+“It brings a rich sense of warmth to any space, but its gray undertones feel totally new and fresh,” she says.
 Renowned for its original inception by sought after British designer John Fowler, this taupe has made its way to bedrooms the world over.
 “It is the most perfect neutral taupe with a magenta undertone,” adds Decorist designer Jessica McCarthy, noting its earthy, yet romantic impact.

 Sherwin-Williams Eider White

-Part of the Coastal Cool family by Sherwin-Williams, Wallenstein also offers us Eider White, a taupe that scales almost gray.
+Part of the Coastal Cool family by Sherwin-Williams, Vaquero also offers us Eider White, a taupe that scales almost gray.
 Soothing and laid back, it can play the charming supporting role to a whimsical space.
 If your style runs on the wild side, this is the perfect color to tame it.